royarg02/manjaro-init/README.md

 ## Caveats

 - `yay` cannot be run as root.
 As such, the script may ask for root privileges _multiple_ times, specifically everytime when `pacman` runs.
 - The scripts do not have any tests.
 I'm currently in the process of figuring out the best way.

-- The `user_files` contain some user specific files(including some dotfiles), of which only one is automated by the script.
-The rest have to be manually copied according the path: `./user_files/etc/profile.d/motd.sh` can be copied as `/etc/profile.d/motd.sh`.
+- ~~The `user_files` contain some user specific files(including some dotfiles), of which only one is automated by the script.
+The rest have to be manually copied according the path: `./user_files/etc/profile.d/motd.sh` can be copied as `/etc/profile.d/motd.sh`.~~

-- The `copy_files.sh` script is supposed to automate the above operation.
-Currently it does nothing.
+- ~~The `copy_files.sh` script is supposed to automate the above operation.
+Currently it does nothing.~~
+- The [user_files](https://github.com/RoyARG02/user-files) repository deploys user files.